Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/data_pipeline/commercial/_index.md

   ![Screenshot showing events in the Event Hub](./img/hypermarket-eventhub-data-explorer.png)

 - Find any Event with Event body contains _subject="topic/sales"_ and click on the Event and review message JSON.
-These Events are received from MQTT broke using Azure IoT Operations Dataflow.
+These Events are received from MQTT broker using Azure IoT Operations Dataflow.

   ![Screenshot showing events in the Event Hub](./img/hypermarket-eventhub-events.png)